2024 24 Hours of Nürburgring

 The 2024 Nürburgring 24 Hours (officially known as ADAC Ravenol 24h Race at the Nürburgring Nordschleife for sponsorship reasons) was the 52nd running of the Nürburgring 24 Hours, which took place over 1–2 June 2024.
 Though still organised by the ADAC Nordrhein, the edition marked the start of a new partnership with the SRO Motorsports Group that saw the event stage the second round of the 2024 Intercontinental GT Challenge.
 This was the first race with lubricant manufacturer Ravenol as title sponsor, replacing TotalEnergies.

 The race was, at the time of completion, the shortest in the history of the event, with only 7 hours and 24 minutes of running before being red flagged due to excessive fog.
-The race was won by the #16 Scherer Sport PHX, tying Manthey Racing for the record in overall victories at seven wins.
+The race was won by the No. 16 Scherer Sport PHX, tying Manthey Racing for the record in overall victories at seven wins.